mleverance/sc_shell_lessons/01-shell-basics.md

 # Files
 You'll need to download some files to use in this lesson:
-- open your shell (which can also be called terminal and command line)
+- open your shell (which can also be called terminal or command line)
   - on a Mac, go to Applications - Utilities - terminal
   - on Windows, you should have Git for Windows downloaded
     - go to Start/windows, find Git Bash, and open

+ #### Sticky check:
- #### If you need help with the shell, put up a sticky and a helper will come by
+ If you need help, put up a yellow sticky and a helper will come by

 ## What to type
 - go to etherpad